 However, we saw additional features in the voltammogram involving the ion PF6–, ClO4–, and SCN– that required additional experiments to figure what was going on.
 For the two former ions an additional peak showed up at around 0.7 V, which we didn’t manage to explain despite a large number of additional measurements.
 For thiocyanide, the CV became completely irreversible if scanned to too high potentials.
 We attribute that to the interaction with the strongly coordinating anion.
 The large increase in current at high potential, suggests a different stoichiometry than the oxidation of the [RuII(LR)(L)]0 complex.
 Maybe this could be some catalytic water oxidation?
 Or something else completely.
 It might be interesting to investigate, but that would require synthesis of more of the Ru-compound for the experiments.

-We had thought that this manuscript could be of interest to a wider chemical audience, so it was first submitted to a general chemistry journal but as we never made it passed the editors we eventually ended up publishing it in Electrochimia Acta, which is a very good electrochemistry journal.
+We had thought that this manuscript could be of interest to a wider chemical audience, so it was first submitted to a general chemistry journal but as we never made it past the editors we eventually ended up publishing it in Electrochimia Acta, which is a very good electrochemistry journal.
 However, a pre-print has been available on ChemRxiv since April where it has been downloaded more than 200 times.